thisislawatts/example-jobs/Solutions Engineer.md

 <img src="https://res.cloudinary.com/snyk/image/upload/v1537345894/press-kit/brand/logo-black.png" width="100" alt="Snyk logo" />

+<p><strong>Sales Engineer</strong></p>
+<p><strong>Location: London</strong></p>
-<p>We’re looking for a driven, user-focussed Solutions Engineer to work with our sales team and our product engineering teams, enabling the adoption of Snyk in new organisations and helping to evolve what Snyk has to offer.</p>
+<p><strong>We’re looking for driven, user-focussed Sales Engineers to interface between our customers (new and current!) and our product engineering teams, both supporting adoption of Snyk in new organisations and helping to evolve what Snyk has to offer.</strong></p>
-<p><strong>Snyk's mission is to help developers and organizations use open source code and stay secure</strong><span style="font-weight: 400;">.
-We believe that open source is a force for good, but security is a key concern.&nbsp; Our product enables developers and enterprise security teams to continuously find &amp; fix vulnerable dependencies without slowing down, with seamless integration into Dev &amp; DevOps workflows.</span></p>
-<p><span style="font-weight: 400;">Snyk now supports the work of over 300,000 developers and multiple enterprise customers (including Google, New Relic, and Digital Ocean), and our channel partner team is focussed on scaling our business to keep up with demand!&nbsp;&nbsp;</span></p>
 <h3><strong>You’ll spend your time:</strong></h3>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">becoming a technical product expert, evangelist and coach, able to give technical sales demonstrations to customer and partners in your sleep</span></li>
-<li><span style="font-weight: 400;">educate customer and partners about the adoption of open source and the importance of empowering developers to stay secure</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">educate customer and partners about the adoption of open source and the importance of empowering developers to stay secure</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">drive the technical aspects of the sale, providing demonstrations, managing proof of concepts, demonstrating product expertise and sharing best practice</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">interfacing with our channel partners, engineering, product and customer success teams to build solutions that actually solve our customers’ problems</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">shaping and informing decisions on new features based off your experience and feedback from customers and channel partners</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">working closely with channel partners to increase their proficiency in selling and supporting the Snyk solution through their sales process and beyond.</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">work with channel partners to come up with joint value propositions, architect custom work-arounds and partner eco-system integrations</span></li>
 </ul>
+<p><span style="font-weight: 400;">We are distributed across four offices in London, Tel Aviv, Boston and Ottawa, with 10% of the company working fully-remote.
+We’ve made an organizational commitment to building a strong, effective, distributed company: we form teams across multiple offices wherever possible, and we invest in communication so that we can benefit from each others’ perspectives.
+As well as an always-on webcam so we can see what’s happening in each office, we make heavy use of video calls, Slack, and some inter-office travel.</span></p>
 <h3><strong>You should apply if:</strong></h3>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">you've spent 3 years or similar in the sales engineering, developer or security space</span></li>